2020 French motorcycle Grand Prix

-The 2020 French motorcycle Grand Prix (officially known as the SHARK Helmets Grand Prix de France) was the tenth round of the 2020 Grand Prix motorcycle racing season, the ninth round of the 2020 MotoGP World Championship and the last race of the 2020 MotoE World Cup, which represent the end of the season for the MotoE class.
+The 2020 French motorcycle Grand Prix (officially known as the Shark Helmets Grand Prix de France) was the tenth round of the 2020 Grand Prix motorcycle racing season, the ninth round of the 2020 MotoGP World Championship and the last race of the 2020 MotoE World Cup, which represent the end of the season for the MotoE class.
 It was held at the Bugatti Circuit in Le Mans on 11 October 2020.

 Spaniard Jordi Torres won the MotoE World Cup in the second race.

 Italian Danilo Petrucci won the MotoGP with a time of 45:54.736 on his Ducati.
-Notably, Spaniard Joan Mir lost his balance on entering a left turn and slid on his side for about 50 metres before managing to use the momentum as he entered the gravel pit to seamlessly regain his footing and fluidly transfer his momentum into a running action.
-Mir was still able to come 11th and salvage 5 points.
-Mir's smooth recovery became a popular internet meme in various incarnations.
+Notably, Spaniard Joan Mir, during a practice session, lost his balance on entering a left turn and slid on his side for about 50 metres before managing to use the momentum as he entered the gravel pit to seamlessly regain his footing and fluidly transfer his momentum into a running action.

 Background

 Impact of the COVID-19 pandemic

 The opening rounds of the 2020 championship were heavily affected by the COVID-19 pandemic.
 Several Grands Prix were cancelled or postponed after the aborted opening round in Qatar, prompting the Fédération Internationale de Motocyclisme to draft a new calendar.
 On 11 June, a new schedule based solely within Europe was announced.
-The French Grand Prix, originally scheduled for May 17 as the sixth Grand Prix of the season, was placed on October 11.
+The French Grand Prix, originally scheduled for 17 May as the sixth Grand Prix of the season, was placed on 11 October.